yclas/guides/docs/Useful-articles-using-yclas-as-a-company-directory.md

 ## Unlimited Categories

-We understand that there are countless businesses that can be listed in a business directory and within each category there can be hundreds of small or sub-categories...
+We understand that there are countless businesses that can be listed in a business directory and within each category there can be hundreds of small or sub-categories.
 That’s why Yclas allows you to create unlimited categories and sub-categories.
 Each of these categories can be either created for free, or it can be paid, depending on your specific idea and need.

 ## Apart from the above features there are a few more  that might help you in using Yclas as a business directory